geniuswebtools/genius-ksdk/docs/README.md

 > [!IMPORTANT]
-> This library is not associated or maintained by Keap, and is an independent project.
+> This library is not associated or maintained by Keap, and is an independent
+> project.
+Please do not contact Keap for support.

 # Genius KSDK
 This library is designed to work with the Keap REST API using a Personal Access